Skip to content

 The Apothecary Diaries: Mystery, Medicine, and Palace Intrigue

-Anna Leigh June 2, 2025
+Anna Leigh June 2, 2025 5 minutes read

 A close-up of a young anime character with short dark hair and blue eyes, set against a vibrant green background.
 The Apothecary Diaries Anime Review (Season 1)